KWES-TV: KMOM-TV

-The death of John B. Walton in 1967 came after his son, John B. Walton, Jr., had taken over the family's broadcasting properties.
+John B. Walton Jr. took over the family's broadcasting properties before his father's death in 1967.
 KVKM radio was sold to Rucker, while a television station construction permit in Lubbock was also sold off.

 In 1968, Walton announced the sale of KVKM-TV to Grayson Enterprises, which already owned KWAB, a CBS affiliate in Big Spring, east of Odessa and Midland.
 The call letters were changed to KMOM-TV (Monahans–Odessa–Midland) on March 15, 1969, and Grayson began an 11-year ownership tenure beset with problems.
 (Walton retained KAVE-TV, which switched to rebroadcasting another Walton-owned ABC affiliate, KELP-TV in El Paso.)
-In December 1969, citing economic issues with making the KMOM–KWAB business a viable one, Grayson converted KWAB to rebroadcasting KMOM-TV; while this brought color advertising and an improved network signal to the Big Spring area, the move was unpopular with Big Spring business interests and violated commitments Grayson had made to the FCC at the time of the purchase.
+In December 1969, citing economic issues, Grayson converted KWAB to rebroadcasting KMOM-TV; while this brought color advertising and an improved network signal to the Big Spring area, the move was unpopular with Big Spring business interests and violated commitments Grayson had made to the FCC at the time of the purchase.
 Grayson also sought to leave Monahans.
 In 1970, remodeling plans were made for an Odessa building that would house KMOM-TV's operations.
 However, when the station filed to move its main studio in 1972, KOSA-TV objected, and the station had the proposal dismissed after nearly a year.

 More serious problems were on the horizon.
 In 1974, KMOM-TV filed for the renewal of its broadcast license.
 Midland Telecasting Company, which operated the short-lived KDCD-TV (channel 18) in Midland, filed a petition to deny the renewal with the FCC.
 Midland Telecasting had sued Grayson, the owners of KMID-TV and KOSA-TV, cable systems in Midland and Odessa, and other parties for what it alleged was a conspiracy to shut the company out of the broadcasting industry.
 It also charged that Grayson had falsified program logs and engaged in "clipping", a practice whereby local commercials covered up national advertisements or were added on top of national network programs.
 In June 1977, the FCC designated the license renewals of all four Grayson television properties—KMOM-TV and KWAB, KTXS-TV in Sweetwater, and KLBK-TV in Lubbock—for hearing, with the primary issues being KMOM-TV's program logs and a possible unapproved move of the KTXS-TV studios from Sweetwater to Abilene.